hongyeee/CompArch_23/Assignment1/rerport.md

    |500,000|1.839|
    |1,000,000|3.64|9

-  : Running time excluding the sorting time.
+  Table 3 : Running time excluding the sorting time.

 The table above illustrates the correlation between the number of coordinates and the corresponding overhead time, excluding the sorting